-- 01.0 Identify rules and regulations which govern child care. - 02.0 Plan, establish and maintain a safe, clean, and healthy learning environment. - 03.0 Plan and implement food service and nutrition education. - 04.0 Identify and report child abuse and neglect in accordance with state regulations. - 05.0 Identify and apply principles of child development typical and atypical (birth through age twelve).

-- 06.0 Exhibit skills in implementing developmentally appropriate practices for programs serving children from birth through age twelve. - 07.0 Identify communication skills related to child care. - 08.0 Identify various observation and recording methods. - 09.0 Recognize appropriate methods of guidance. - 10.0 Demonstrate professionalism. - 11.0 Provide a safe environment. - 12.0 Provide and promote an environment that contributes to good health, physical fitness, and nutrition. - 13.0 Use space, relationships, materials and routines as resources for constructing enriching environments. - 14.0 Demonstrate use of a variety of materials, equipment and activities for school-age children - 15.0 Provide Hands-on activities, experiences and opportunities that encourage curiosity, exploration, and problem solving. - 16.0 Provide communication opportunities and support for school-age children to understand, acquire, and use verbal and nonverbal means of communicating thoughts and feelings. - 17.0 Provide opportunities that stimulate school age children to play with sound, rhythm, languages, materials, space, and ideas to express their creative abilities. - 18.0 Provide physical and emotional security for each school-age child. - 19.0 Provide opportunities for positive social interaction. - 20.0 Provide a supportive environment for children to learn and practice appropriate and acceptable behavior in individual and group settings. - 21.0 Establish and maintain family involvement in school-age activities. - 22.0 Create a systematic and responsive approach to create a school-age program. - 23.0 Create a portfolio. - 24.0 Prepare a resource file.
+- 01.0 Identify rules and regulations which govern child care. - 02.0 Plan, establish and maintain a safe, clean, and healthy learning environment. - 03.0 Plan and implement food service and nutrition education. - 04.0 Identify and report child abuse and neglect in accordance with state regulations. - 05.0 Identify and apply principles of child development typical and atypical (birth through age twelve). - 06.0 Exhibit skills in implementing developmentally appropriate practices for programs serving children from birth through age twelve. - 07.0 Identify communication skills related to child care. - 08.0 Identify various observation and recording methods. - 09.0 Recognize appropriate methods of guidance. - 10.0 Demonstrate professionalism. - 11.0 Provide a safe environment. - 12.0 Provide and promote an environment that contributes to good health, physical fitness, and nutrition. - 13.0 Use space, relationships, materials and routines as resources for constructing enriching environments. - 14.0 Provide Hands-on activities, experiences and opportunities that encourage curiosity, exploration, and problem solving. - 15.0 Provide communication opportunities and support for school-age children to understand, acquire, and use verbal and nonverbal means of communicating thoughts and feelings. - 16.0 Provide opportunities that stimulate school age children to play with sound, rhythm, languages, materials, space, and ideas to express their creative abilities. - 17.0 Provide physical and emotional security for each school-age child. - 18.0 Provide opportunities for positive social interaction. - 19.0 Provide a supportive environment for children to learn and practice appropriate and acceptable behavior in individual and group settings. - 20.0 Establish and maintain family involvement in school-age activities. - 21.0 Create a systematic and responsive approach to create a school-age program. - 22.0 Create a portfolio. - 23.0 Prepare a Professional Resource File.